CLI Reference

 --subject distilgpt2 \

---adapter auto \
+--baseline-adapter auto --subject-adapter auto \

 # Validate the container-backed evaluation bundle

-invarlock verify reports/eval/evaluation.report.json
+invarlock verify --assurance strict reports/eval/evaluation.report.json

 # Render shareable HTML